Shingles [en Español]

 - If your skin becomes infected, ask your doctor about prescription antibiotic creams or ointments.

-- Using nonprescription pain medicines, such as acetaminophen, aspirin, or ibuprofen, to help reduce pain during an attack of shingles or pain caused by postherpetic neuralgia.
+- Using nonprescription pain medicines, such as acetaminophen or ibuprofen, to help reduce pain during an attack of shingles or pain caused by postherpetic neuralgia.
 If you are already taking a prescription pain medicine, talk with your doctor before using any over-the-counter pain medicine.
 Some prescription pain medicines have acetaminophen (Tylenol), and getting too much acetaminophen can be harmful.
+Be safe with medicines.
+Read and follow all instructions on the label.

 If home treatment doesn't help with pain, talk with your doctor.
 Getting your pain under control right away may prevent nerve damage that may cause pain that lasts for months or years.